amandakibende/PROJECT-1---RICK-AND-MORTY-QUIZZ/README.md

 # PROJECT-1---RICK-AND-MORTY-QUIZZ

-Creation of quizz about Rick and Morty cartoon.
+Creation of  a quizz about Rick and Morty cartoon.

 Sources :